vmware-tanzu/vmotion-migration-tool-for-bosh-deployments/docs/faq.md

 # FAQ

 ## Can I cold migrate VMs?
-Yes, however if you're migrating BOSH managed VMS you will need to leave the BOSH director running while you execute the migration so vmotion4bosh can query the list of VMs.
+Yes, the `migrate` and `revert` commands work with powered on/off VMs and templates.
+If you're migrating BOSH managed VMS you will need to leave the BOSH director running while you execute the migration so vmotion4bosh can query the list of VMs.
 Once that is complete you can vMotion the BOSH director separately.

 If you need to power off all BOSH managed VMs quickly, you can use the following command: